Authors can write or upload their manuscripts on Inkitt based on our guidelines.

-Would I get into trouble if they knew I was listening in on them?
+Would I get in trouble if they knew I was listening in?
 No, they were talking about me, so I had a right to know.

-“She’s already been a part of this war, on the wrong side of it,” my grandfather said.
+“She’s already been a part,” my grandfather retorted, getting louder.
+“And on the wrong side of it.”

 “Arleigh?” my father said.
 “What’s the matter?”

 I could hear my friend panting from here.
 Was she unable to speak?

 “Where’s Eno?” my mother asked.
 “I thought you were taking care of him?”